grandview overlook

 3. Endless Wall Trail

 The Endless Wall Trail is one of the most popular hikes in New River Gorge National Park.
+You’ll get to see outcroppings of the sandstone “endless wall,” which is used for rock climbing.

-It’s an easy 2.3-mile trail that can be done as a loop or an out-and-back hike.
+This is an easy 2.3-mile trail that can be done as a loop or an out-and-back hike.
 I recommend doing it as an out-and-back to save yourself a half-mile walk along the road back to your car.

 You’ll see amazing panoramic views of the gorge on this hike, the best view being at Diamond Point.
 If you plan to do this hike as an out-and-back, turn around at Diamond Point.